What is Free Body Diagram : Definition with examples

 Net force

-To understand net force let us again take the example in figure 1.
-In that figure, the body is moving downward and friction force is acting upwards.
 So if the friction force is greater than the motion force then the body won’t fall down but if the motion force is greater than the friction force then the body will fall.
 Between these two forces is called net force.

-How to draw free body diagrams?
+How to draw free-body diagrams?
 Free body diagram worksheet

-Let us take an example to draw the free body diagram.
+Let us take an example to draw the free-body diagram.
 Let us assume that you are trying to push a block that is lying on the ground.
 To calculate the forces acting on that body we will use a free body diagram.

-Step-1 : Identify all forces acting on the body
+Step 1: Identify all forces acting on the body

 In this example following forces are acting on the body.